 Standard medical treatment of fibroids depends on the type and size of fibroid.
 If symptoms like heavy periods are not severe, the “wait and see” approach is recommended.
 It is only when the fibroid continues to grow that investigative procedures, such as ultrasound or CT scan, are recommended.

 Treatments are also chosen based upon the type of fibroid.
 This may include simple ultrasound to heat up the fibroid and help it dissolve, radiofrequency to break up the fibroid, or ablation to freeze/pulverize the fibroid.
 All of these will essentially cut off the blood supply to the fibroid and allow it to dissolve.
 Fibroids that are very large will require surgical intervention, and surgeries are now much more sophisticated and require less recovery time than in the past.
+However, fibroids often grow back in more than fifty percent of cases even after a successful procedure.

-Fibroids can be tough to manage with conventional medicine.
-One reason is that the medications used have rather serious side effects, such as menopausal symptoms and/or amenorrhea (loss of menstrual cycle).
-Even surgery to remove fibroids (myomectomy) is statistically not very effective with 80-90 percent of women requiring a repeat surgery within 5 years due to the growth of new fibroids.
+Even surgery to remove fibroids (myomectomy) is statistically not very effective with 80-90 percent of women requiring a repeat surgery within five years due to the growth of new fibroids.
 Using acupuncture and herbal methods offers a safe and effective solution for the reduction and even potential resolution of fibroids.

 Herbs for fibroids